-When I went to Petra, I paid 3 dinars for the bus, but you had to pay 3 dinars more if you didn’t want to sit with your luggage.
-I decided to sit with my luggage, and that was probably one of the most uncomfortable rides ever.
-On my way back, I paid 7 dinars, and that was the price for everyone, whether you had luggage or not.
-I talked with another girl in Amman, and she had paid 6 dinars on her way to Petra and 7 dinars coming back.
-So apparently it’s more expensive to come back.
-Anyway, you save a lot of money by taking a local bus instead of the tourist bus!
+When I went to Petra, I paid 3 dinars for the ride, but there was an extra charge of 3 dinars if you didn’t want to sit with your luggage.
+I chose to keep mine with me, and it turned out to be one of the most uncomfortable rides I’ve ever taken—I was crushed under my backpack the whole way.
+On the way back, I paid 7 dinars, which was the fixed price for everyone regardless of luggage.
+I later spoke to another traveler in Amman who said she paid 6 dinars going to Petra and 7 dinars returning—so it seems the return trip is typically more expensive.

-I shared a room with Carola from Notesontraveling.com who I had first met in Jerusalem and then again in Amman where we decided to book a nice hotel room for Christmas.
-We went our separate ways and then met again in Petra.
-Because it was a low season, it wasn’t too busy, and we found a good deal and stayed five days in Seven Wonders Hotel.
+I shared a room with Carola from Notesontraveling.com, who I had first met in Jerusalem and then again in Amman, where we decided to treat ourselves to a nice hotel stay for Christmas.
+After going our separate ways for a bit, we reunited in Petra.
+Since it was low season, things were relatively quiet, and we managed to get a great deal on a private room at Seven Wonders Hotel, where we ended up staying for five nights.

-There are two different areas to stay in: the center of Wadi Musa and then the area just outside the gates of Petra.
-The area next to Petra is obviously more expensive when it comes to hotels and restaurants, so I recommend staying in the center of Wadi Musa.
-It’s only 15-30 minutes walk away from the gates of Petra, or you can take a taxi for 1 dinar.
+There are two main areas to stay: the center of Wadi Musa and the area just outside Petra’s main gates.
+The latter is more expensive in terms of accommodation and restaurants, so I recommend staying in Wadi Musa’s center.
+It’s a 15–30 minute walk or a 1 dinar taxi ride to the gates of Petra.

 Where to Eat in Petra